Installing and Configuring the DMF Controller

 • Delete the configuration.

 • The local configuration should not be changed, as transactions do not currently manage it.
-The local system configuration is updated immediately (for example, the hostname).
+The local system configuration (for example, the hostname) is updated immediately.

 The new transaction keyword can be used with the copy command, requesting that the configuration within the transaction be copied or applied to the snapshot and not to the current system configuration.
 For example, using the following command: